admaloch/qr-img-cropper-generator/README.md

 # qr-img-generator

 <h2>About this Project:</h2>
-This is an image-based QR-code generator, built using QART and Cropper.js.
+This is an image-based QR-code generator, built for Florida Memory using QART and Cropper.js.
 It allows a user to upload an image, crop, generate a qr-code, then edit the code.
 <h2>Reason:</h2>
 <p>